What is Bookkeeping? | Omni Accounts

 What is the Double-Entry system?

 Every transaction that is entered into the set of accounts has equal and opposite effects in at least two different accounts.
 The same amount will be debited to one account and credited to another account.
 This means that all the debits in the accounts must equal all the credits, which provides a method of ensuring accuracy and eliminating errors.
 It maintains the accounting equation of Assets = Liabilities + Capital.
 The type of each account defines whether its balance should normally be a debit or a credit.
-An example of this is that a change in an Asset (a debit) will result in corresponding change of the same amount in a Liability (a credit).
+An example of this is that a change in an Asset (a debit) will result in a corresponding change of the same amount in a Liability (a credit).

 The Importance of Bookkeeping